One of the questions I’m asked most is what my speaking fee is for any given event. I don’t often have a “stock” answer. Why?

 To increase our speaking fees, we must pull one of those two levers – knowledge or reach.
 We improve the value of our knowledge through continued self-improvement; however, from an event perspective, we improve the value of our knowledge through accessibility.
 A speaker who stays at an event for more than just their speaking slot is more valuable to the event.
 Consider offering knowledge packages as part of your speaking fee, such as:

-- Breakfast/lunch/dinner with you
+- Breakfast/lunch/dinner with you (at virtual events, these would be private roundtables)

 - “Office hours” / 1:1 short consultations